Best holiday destinations in Portugal in 2021

 Singles holidays in Portugal

 If you’re travelling on your own, there are some great options for active or relaxing holidays that don’t charge a hefty supplement.
-For ages 50 plus, Saga has some great cruises for solo travellers in the Douro Valley.
+Martin Randall Travel has some upmarket cultural holidays that are popular with solo travellers.